 We are committed to maintaining the security of our systems and customers' data.
-To do this, we implement prevention, detection, and response programs related to security threats.
-As we provide ongoing training toour team members on data protection, we also continue to help define industry security and risk management practices.
+To do this, we implement prevention, detection and response programs related to security threats.
+As we provide ongoing training to our team members on data protection, we also continue to help define industry security and risk management practices.

-At Bell, we seek to protect our networks, systems, applications, and the personal information they contain against all threats, including cyber attacks, unauthorized access or entry, damage from fire, and natural and other events.
+At Bell, we seek to protect our networks, systems, applications and the personal information they contain against all threats, including cyber attacks, unauthorized access or entry, damage from fire and natural events, among others.
 We make every effort to protect the competitiveness of Canadian businesses using Bell's services by seeking to maintain network security and stability.
-We make continuous investments to improve performance and availability of our services and networks, and deploy layers of security controls to protect against cyber threats.
+We make continuous investments to improve the performance and availability of our services and networks, and deploy layers of security controls to protect against cyber threats.